 If the terms are found to be binding on the visitor, they will have to travel from Chicago to Los Angeles to pursue you legally.
-This alone will probably end the lawsuit in your favor.
+This language alone will probably end the lawsuit in your favor.

 To form a contract with your site visitors, you need to use something known as a clickwrap agreement.
 This agreement is written out on a stand-alone page of the site.
 The visitor is then required to click an “I Agree” box indicating they have read and agreed to the agreement.

 Most websites fail utterly in this regard.
-They simply embed a small “terms” link at the bottom of their site and assume it binds the users of the site.
+They embed a small “terms” link at the bottom of their site and assume it binds the users of the site.
 This approach is known as a browsewrap agreement.
 It is frowned on by most courts.

 Why is a clickwrap agreement valid when a browsewrap agreement is not?
 It has to do with a legal concept known as acceptance.
 Acceptance boils down to whether there is an indication the visitor to a site has affirmatively indicated their acceptance of the terms.
-In the case of the clickwrap agreement, their click on the “I agree” box is an affirmative action.
-There is no such action with the browsewrap agreement, so it gets short shift.
+In the case of the clickwrap agreement, their click on the “I agree” box is affirmative action.
+There is no such action with the browsewrap agreement, so it gets short shrift.